wapxmas/execs/README.md

 # execs
-Tool for run stack exec prj-exe more easy
+Tool to run stack exec prj-exe more easy